telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Marking

-To apply colors or to strike out single or multiple sessions, use the **Mark** context menu option.
+Use the **Mark** context menu option to apply colors or strike out single or multiple sessions.

 1. Select the sessions, open the context menu, and click the **Mark** option.